 \section{Conclusion}

-In this work we have shown that, close to the contact, electrons and phonons are the two main contributors to heat exchanges between two metallic solids, provided that the bias voltage applied between them satisfies $V_{\rm b}<100$\,mV.
-For larger bias voltages electrons become dominant and the Nottingham effect associated with these carriers gives rise to a rich thermal behavior (including thermal-rectification effects).
-Hence, when $ V_{\rm b}>0$ the resistive heating associated to the electronic current induces an asymmetry with respect to the sign of the applied bias, as well as in the power received and emitted by the electrodes.
-In this case the flux mediated by electrons flows in the same direction as the flux mediated both by photons and phonons.
-Moreover, this flux becomes orders of magnitude larger than the phononic flux.
-On the other hand, when $ V_{\rm b}<0$, the heat flux carried by electrons is of opposite sign with respect to the flux carried by the other carriers, simultaneously heating both bodies.
+In this work we have shown that, close to the contact, electrons and phonons are the two main contributors to heat exchanges between two metallic solids.
+At subnanometer distances, the Nottingham effect associated with the electronic current gives rise to a rich thermal behavior (including thermal-rectification effects).
+Hence, the heating associated to these carriers induces an asymmetry with respect to the sign of the applied bias, as well as in the power received and emitted by the electrodes.
+When $ |V_{\rm b}|$ is small, the flux mediated by electrons flows in the same direction as the flux mediated both by photons and phonons, cooling down the hotter body.
+However, when $ |V_{\rm b}|\gg 100$\,mV, the heat flux carried by electrons dominates and is of the opposite sign with respect to the flux carried by the other carriers, simultaneously heating both bodies.
 This asymmetry, along with the strong behavior as a function of $V_{\rm b}$, could help the experimental identification of the participation of electrons to heat transfer.

-The comparison of our theoretical predictions with the existing experimental results show that some problems limit today their interpretation.
+The comparison of our theoretical predictions with the existing experimental results show that some problems currently limit their interpretation.
 In Reddy's experiment~\cite{reddy_17} we have seen that the value of heat flux is below the experimental sensitivity.
-However, an increase of bias voltage or of temperature gradient could probably make the study of heat transfer at atomic scale possible.
+However, an increase of bias voltage or of temperature difference could probably make the study of heat transfer at the atomic scale possible.
 On the other hand, in Kittel's experiment~\cite{kittel_2017} the strong spatial shift between the measured flux and the theoretical predictions at distances of the order of $5\,$nm, where neither electrons nor phonons contribute to the transfer, cannot be easily interpreted without considering the presence of molecular contaminations or extra layers such as water layers.
-Nevertheless, once again, a series of measurement made with various bias voltages could probably help clarifying the current results.
+Nevertheless, once again, a series of measurement made with various bias voltages could probably help to clarify the current results.

-Beside, we think that our work could be useful for future experimental studies of Nottingham effect and to investigate its consequences on the heat exchanges between two metallic solids close to the physical contact.
+In addition, we think that our work could be useful for future experimental studies of Nottingham effect and to investigate its consequences on the heat exchanges between two metallic solids close to the physical contact.